httpwg/http-extensions/CONTRIBUTING.md

 Issues will be labeled by the Chair as either `editorial` or `design`.

 * **Design** issues require discussion and consensus in the Working Group.
-This discussion can happen both in the issue and on the [Working Group mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/).
+This discussion can happen both in the issue and on the [Working Group mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/), as outlined below.

 * **Editorial** issues can be closed by the editor(s) without consensus or notification.
 Typically, any discussion will take place on the issue itself.

+Consensus for the resolution of a design issue can be established in a few different ways:

-Once the resolution for a design issue is determined, it will be recorded in the issue and then the issue will be labelled `editor-ready`.
+* Through discussion on the mailing list.
+Once a resolution is found, it will be recorded in the issue.

+* Through discussion on the issues list.
+Once a resolution is found, it will be confirmed on the mailing list before consensus is declared.

+The editors can also propose resolutions for the group's consideration by incorporating them into the draft(s); when doing so, the issue should not be closed until consensus is declared.

+Issues that have consensus will be labelled as `editor-ready`.
 After the editor has incorporated a resolution into the specification, the issue can be closed.

 When a new draft is published, the design issues that have been closed since the last draft will be highlighted on the mailing list, to aid reviewers.

-If substantive new information is brought to our attention, issues can be reopened by the Chair.
+If substantive new information is brought to our attention, issues can be reopened by the Chairs.

 ## Pull Requests